Follicular Unit Transplant (FUT) for Hair Loss

 We always meet with each patient, in advance, and determine the best hair transplant procedure for him or her.
-In some cases, we recommend ARTAS Robotic Hair Transplantation (robotic hair transplantation), FUE (Follicular Unit Extraction), and in others medical management or PRP for hair loss — it depends on each individual patient’s needs and clinical situation.
+In some cases, we recommend ARTAS Robotic Hair Transplantation (robotic hair transplantation), FUE (Follicular Unit Extraction), and in others medical management via medication — it depends on each individual patient’s needs and clinical situation.
 People come to us seeking FUT hair transplant for Bay Area patients and often find a different procedure better serves your needs.
 Whether you live in San Francisco, Foster City, Palo Alto or elsewhere on the Peninsula, reach out to Dr. Canales for a free consultation.
 He will determine the best hair transplant procedure for you, whether that is the FUE (Follicular Unit Extraction) or the FUT (Follicular Unit Transplantation) hair transplant procedure.

-The procedure begins with the preparation of the Donor Area.
+The FUT procedure begins with the preparation of the Donor Area.
 The hair directly above the donor site is lifted up and taped in place.
 A thin strip of hair is then shaved to expose the skin, which will soon become the donor strip.
 We will calculate the length and width of the donor strip, which is necessary to achieve your goals and only shave that much.
 Local anesthetic will be used to completely numb this area and the donor strip will be excised.
 The wound is then closed with stitches.
 Since the entire shaved area has been removed and the taped hair above is released to cover the stitches, there is usually no way to see that you have had surgery in the back of the head.

 The strip of donor hair is passed to our highly trained surgical assistants, who work under a microscope to divide the strip into follicular unit grafts.
 While the surgical assistants are creating the grafts, the surgeon will give local anesthetic to the front of the head.
 This will result in your entire scalp feeling numb.
 The doctor will then create tiny slits, called recipient sites, which conform to a natural pattern of hair and follow the angle, and direction of your existing hair.